Written by Greg Ellifritz

 Many open carry advocates insist that crimes like these never happen.
 They are wrong.
 While open carry disarms don’t happen with great frequency, they do regularly occur.
 Study these incidents.
 Learn from the victims’ mistakes.

-Seeing the details of more than 70 different open carry disarming incidents in the last five years should be all of the evidence you need to realize that open carry comes with some serious potential risks.
+Seeing the details of more than 80 different open carry disarming incidents in the last few years should be all of the evidence you need to realize that open carry comes with some serious potential risks.
 I don’t think the risks of open carry justify the benefits it provides.

 After having read through all of those links, do you still think open carry is a good idea?